 Significant performance improvement is another important advantage of SSD technology.
-Offering faster system bootup and speedier application loading (even when the drive is running out of space), solid-state drives can be a great option not only for users looking for reliable data storage, but also for those who would like to upgrade their obsolete machines at a price that won’t make their eyes water.
+Offering faster system bootup and speedier application loading, solid-state drives can be a great option for users looking for reliable data storage.

 SSD Failure Symptoms

-So, here are some SSD failure symptoms to watch out for:
+Here are eight SSD failure symptoms to watch out for:

 Common Causes of SSD Failure

-The issues listed below may explain some of these failures.
-Feel free to use this as a troubleshooting guide to define and eliminate the problem.
+The SSD issues listed below may explain some of these failures.
+Feel free to use this as a troubleshooting guide to define and eliminate the most common SSD problems:

-Let’s start with the basics: turn off your computer and turn it back on; look for any signs of activity, like data transfer or blinking power indicators.
 If the SSD is able to power up, the problem may be caused by a software misconfiguration or a setup issue.
-For this reason, before you start interfering with BIOS or decide to format your drive, open up your desktop or laptop to make sure everything is aligned correctly, and all cabs in place.
-Consider the peripheral connections; while an external device may be contributing to the problem as well, it will be better to remove all peripherals that are not necessary for basic computer’s operations and see if this solves the problem.
+For this reason, before you start interfering with BIOS or decide to format your disk, open up your desktop or laptop to make sure everything is aligned correctly, and all cables are in place.

 Software And File System Issues